candidosales/cloud-function-go/README.md

 # API in GO to create Cloud Function

-> An API for deploying and calling Google Cloud Functions in Go.
+> An API for deploying Google Cloud Functions in Go.

 ## Create a private key to access the GCP